redpanda-data/connect/docs/inputs/README.md

 of times.
 For example, if your inputs were of type foo and bar, with 'copies' set to '2', you would end up with two 'foo' inputs and two 'bar' inputs.

+### Batching

+It's possible to configure a [batch policy](../batching.md#batch-policy) with a broker using the `batching` fields.
+When doing this the feeds from all child inputs are combined.
+Some inputs do not support broker based batching and specify this in their documentation.

 ### Processors

 It is possible to configure [processors](../processors/README.md) at the broker